ve345/CS193HW1/README.md

 Vim or nano customization!
 If you haven't made any customization yet, you'll find that the vim/nano text editor isn't debugging/readability friendly.
 By editing your `~/.vimrc` or `~/.nanorc` file, you can create a more readable and friendly text editor!
 Please list *at least 3 commands* you added to your `~/.vimrc` or `~/.nanorc` file.
 Please refer to **Terminal_Guide.md** for more details.

+## Optional (Just for Kicks 🙃): Creating an SSH shortcut <br>

+*NOTE: This part is not for any points, strictly optional* <br>

+It can be tedious to remember different usernames, hostnames, IP addresses, and sometimes even custon private keys to connect to them.
+There are 2 methods you can choose for creating a ssh shortcut: using SSH Config or create aliases for your shell.
+Please refer to **SSH_Shortcut.md** for instructions.

 ## Turning In